Italian PM Letta to resign after party withdraws support

 "The idea of elections has a certain attraction but it wouldn't guarantee a certain victory for anyone," he said during the speech.

-"This is a very dangerous operation by Renzi both for the country and for himself," Giovanni Toti, political adviser to former center-right Prime Minister Silvio Berlusconi, told RAI state television.
+"This is a very dangerous operation by Renzi both for the country and for himself," Giovanni Toti, political adviser to former centre-right Prime Minister Silvio Berlusconi, told RAI state television.

 "He was supposed to be the outsider who was going to renew the PD.
 Now, as soon as he gets close to power, he's behaving exactly like all the others," he said.